valentynkt/BackendGarden/content/Digital Gardening.md

 ## Idea Journey

 🍃 I use the daily note in `journal/` for fleeting ideas that get tagged `#daily`.
 These ideas [[Fleeting Ideas Shouldn't Hang Around|come and go quick]] so it's important to have a quick way to capture the idea.
-I use [Google Recorder](https://recorder.google.com/) on my phone when not in front of a PC.
+I use a voice recorder when not in front of a PC.

 - `CTRL + N` on desktop [Obsidian](https://obsidian.md/)